-For situations in which a beekeeper can’t help, call us – we specialise in these situations.
+For situations in which a beekeeper can’t help, call us 01297 441272 We specialise in these situations.

-We cover Devon, Dorset, North Cornwall, Somerset and South East Wales for the live removal of honey bees from chimneys, wall cavities, roof spaces and any where else they may get to.
+We cover England, Wales & France for the live removal of honey bees from chimneys, wall cavities, roof spaces and any where else they may get to.